How Exception Matching Works

 The exception's str() representation must contain at least one of these substrings. |

-The matching logic is a substring check using Python's in operator:
+String filters perform a substring check using Python's in operator:

-# Internal logic (simplified):
+# Internal logic (simplified) for a string filter:

 from timeout_sampler import TimeoutSampler